-He was a daring guy, this Kunz von der Rosen.
+He was a bold guy, this Kunz von der Rosen.
 Cheeky, defiant and different.
-The founders of Kuehn Kunz Rosen liked the image of this historical figure from Kaufbeuren so much that they named their brand after him.
+The founders of Kuehn Kunz Rosen liked the image of this historical figure from Kaufbeuren so much that they even named their brand after him.
 Kunz was bold and Max Wägner and Wendelin Quadt are bold too!

 Mainz is not an easy place for beverage manufacturers.
 At least for those who don't produce wine.
 Max and Wendelin still dared: in 2013 they founded their own beer label called Kuehn Kunz Rosen.
 Both of them already had experience as start-up entrepreneurs, but not particularly good ones.
 It seems as if this duo was made for each other, because the project only succeeds when they join forces.
 Wendelin is the head, Max is the executing hand and the brewer.
 In this constellation and with beautiful labels that are in no way inferior to those of the wine industry, and even better beer, the two bold guys are conquering the beer world.
 Both are of the opinion that Mainz can use a bit of good beer in addition to all the good wine.